- Who we are

 You can consent to Innovative Farmers using your information (i.e. for tracking field lab progress) whilst at the same time removing your consent to receive newsletters and bulk mailings.
 You can do this by unsubscribing to our newsletter by using the link at the bottom of each email, or by contacting us directly at firstname.lastname@example.org, telephone 0117 314 5109 between 09:30 and 14:00 Monday to Friday.

-The exception is where we would consider you qualify as legitimate interest for us to maintain contact with you without requesting re-consent, as detailed below.
+The exception to this where we would consider you qualify as legitimate interest for us to maintain contact with you without requesting re-consent, as detailed below.

 We would consider you legitimate interest where:

-- You are part of an active field lab, or expressed clear recent interest in a developing field lab group.
+You are part of an active or past field lab, or expressed clear recent interest in a developing field lab group.

 11. What we do with the information we have